Sveinung Rotevatn: Parliament

 Rotevatn was elected an MP from the Sogn og Fjordane county constituency in the 2013 Norwegian parliamentary election.
 He failed to win re-election in the 2017 election, but was later appointed State Secretary to the Department of Justice and Public Security when the Liberal Party went into coalition government with the Conservative Party and the Progress Party on 17 January 2018.

 He was re-elected to the Storting in the 2021 election, this time from Hordaland.

-In January 2022, both he and his successor as environment minister, Espen Barth Eide, agreed that Norwegian politicians hadn't done enough to fight climate change.
+In January 2022, both he and his successor as environment minister, Espen Barth Eide, agreed that Norwegian politicians had not done enough to fight climate change.
 Rotevatn stated: "I take responsibility for every ton of CO2 we emitted and did not emit when I was Minister of Climate.
 I'm glad the emissions went down when the Liberal Party ruled, but it has not gone down fast enough".

 Minister of Climate and the Environment

 On 24 January 2020, following the Progress Party's withdrawal from government, he was appointed Minister of the Environment.